Subaru Justy recall history

 1994 0 1 Complaints recorded; no recall campaigns issued.

-Top complaint areas: Service brakes, hydraulic:foundation components.
+Top complaint areas: Service brakes, hydraulic.

 1993 0 4 Complaints recorded; no recall campaigns issued.